LEON JORDAN TRUMPET

 JAMES TATUM TROMBONE

 James joined the Continentals in 2013 as Lead trombone.
-A graduate of Eastern Carolina University's music program, he is the former band director at Goldsboro's Rosewood Middle and High Schools and has performed with the Providence Church Orchestra and in the International Trombone Festival.
-For more than 6 years, he has been teaching private music lessons and is currently on the faculty at Music and Arts at Cary Crossroads.
+A graduate of Eastern Carolina University's music program.
+For more than 16 years, he has been teaching private music lessons and teaches out of his house in North Raleigh.
 James also contributes as a music arranger for the band.

 DICK SLOANE TROMBONE